isaac-ped/Shremote/README.md

   * `host_idx`: If executing on multiple hosts, the index of the currently-executing host
   * `log_dir`: The full path to the log directory for this program (including `<program>.log.dir`) on the active host.
   * `host`: If executing on multiple hosts, the config map of the host on which the command is currently being executed
+  * `pid`: The process ID of the running command, once started.
+To be used in the "stop" section of a program.

 ##### Root-level computed fields
 These fields are available with `{0.<field>}` throughout the config